-The Health Insurance Authority ('HIA' or the 'Authority') is required to carry out an overcompensation assessment according to Section 7F of the Health Insurance Acts 1994 to 2020.
+The Health Insurance Authority ('HIA' or the 'Authority') is required to carry out an overcompensation assessment according to Section 7F of the Health Insurance Acts 1994 to 2021.
 In particular, the Authority is required to do evaluations and analysis and make determinations according to that section of the Health Insurance Acts for the purposes of the overcompensation assessment.

-The overcompensation assessment is required to be performed in each of the three years 2019 to 2021 for the appropriate time periods ending in the previous December as provided for in section 7F of the Health Insurance Acts.
+The overcompensation assessment is required to be performed in respect of a 3 year period for the appropriate time periods ending in the previous December as provided for in section 7F of the Health Insurance Acts.